jeamon/eprocessor/README.md

     value-of-the-api-key       value of the X-API-KEY header.
     download-link-of-the-data  url from where to fetch the data.

 You have to provide at least the two mandatory arguments values [-api and -key].
-Upcoming version will integrate the capability to launch the tool without any arguments and later be prompted to provide at least the two options values (or load them from environnement variables).
+In case you want to launch the tool without any arguments make sure the required parameters are set as environnement variables ["EPROCESSOR_API_URL" and "EPROCESSOR_API_KEY"] on your system.
-In case the source data url link is not provided, it will use the default link. check the documentation to view it.
-Below the two ways to run the current version of this csv processing tool.
+In case the source url is not provided or not set as environnement variable ["EPROCESSOR_SOURCE_URL"], the default link will be used (check the documentation).
+To have the the parameters set as environnement variables for the first time, just add -save flag when launching the program.
+See below third example.

 Examples:
+	$ eprocessor
     $ eprocessor -api https://ecompany.com/v1/paymentsrecords -key complex-api-key
     $ eprocessor -source https://ecompany.com/data.csv -api https://ecompany.com/v1/paymentsrecords -key complex-api-key
+    $ eprocessor -source https://ecompany.com/data.csv -api https://ecompany.com/v1/paymentsrecords -key complex-api-key -save

 ```